EmreCanBuluz/Kornea_Study/README.md

 Root Mean Square Deviation (RMSD) plots from 100 ns simulations Hydrogen bond analysis graphs

-Purpose:
-MD simulations were conducted to evaluate the stability, conformational dynamics, and interaction profiles of selected complexes under physiological conditions.

 Notes on Data Reproducibility
 All simulations were performed under conditions described in the manuscript.